Easy Pear Butter

 Another Use for a Bumper Crop of Pears

-A friend of mine has a pear tree produces a bumper crop of pears year after year.
-The problem is she is a school teacher, and the pears ripen during her busiest time of the year making it impossible for her to do anything with them.
-Last year I asked her, since she wasn’t able to use them, if I could pick them and use them myself.
-She said I could, so I went to her house and loaded the trunk of my car with pears.
-I spent about a week canning pears.
+A friend of mine had a pear tree that produced a bumper crop of pears year after year.
+The problem was she was a school teacher, and the pears ripen during her busiest time of the year making it impossible for her to do anything with them.
+One year, I asked her, since she wasn’t able to use them if I could pick them and use them myself.
+She said that I could, so I went to her house and loaded the trunk of my car with pears.
+I spent about a week canning those pears.
 I also made some of the pears into pear sauce to cook down into pear butter.
-I like to do this project after the first of the year after the holidays when life is no longer hectic (and the heat from the kitchen is a benefit, not a curse).
-On the second week of January, I finished putting the last jar on the shelf.
 Here’s my recipe.

 A Low Tech Way to Prepare the Pears for Making Pear Butter

 To make pear butter, the first thing I have to do is to cook and sauce the pears.
-There are any number of ways to make the sauce.
+There are a number of ways to make the sauce.
 I know of several appliances or tools I can have used to help me in the process.
-The lowest tech way that I know to use to sauce pears is to pare off the skins, and remove the seeds.
-I then place them in a large saucepan on the stove, and fill the pan about one fourth full of water.
+The lowest-tech way that I know to use to sauce pears is to pare off the skins and remove the seeds.
+I place them in a large saucepan on the stove and fill the pan until it's about one-fourth full of water.
 I add the pared and cored pears and cooked the flesh in a saucepan over medium heat until the pears can be crushed with a potato masher.
-Next, I would drain the excess water in much the same way I would drain the water from potatoes if I were getting ready to mash them.
-I would mash the pears with the potato masher until the sauce is smooth, and all the lumps are removed.

 Canned Pears and Pear Butter

 Making Pear Butter